kymiddleton/packIT/README_projectInstructions.md

 ## MVP

 1. As a user, I want to be able to login, so that I can see all of my trips and packing lists.
-(Robert)

 2. As a user, I want to be able to generate a pre-compiled packing list based on choices I select for weather, setting, and packing preferences.
-(Juliana)

 3. As a user, I want to be able to customize my pre-compiled list by adding and deleting items.
-(Pawan)

 ### Additonal Functionality
 4. As a user, I want to be able to share packing lists with others.